Agent Licensing

 For example:

-This approach maintains email uniqueness while preserving a clear association between the UC user and the WebRTC agent account.
+This maintains email uniqueness while preserving a clear association between the UC user and the WebRTC agent account.

 Assigning Licenses